 While it’s important to maintain a good grooming regime all year round, for breeds with longer fur, try to avoid cutting or shaving their hair too short, as the longer fur keeps them warm during winter.
 This means they will need to be brushed more often to prevent their fur from becoming matted.

 When bathing your dog, try to do so indoors and make sure you use warm water.
 Dry them off completely with a towel before they go back outside so they don’t get a chill.
 Or better yet, bring them into Paddington Pups for a bath and blowdry service, leaving them feeling like they just stepped out of a salon!

-We hope these tips will keep your furry friends warm and dry in the chilly months.
+We hope these tips will keep your pups warm and dry in the cooler months.